mtoohey31/terraform-provider-nix/README.md

 ## Installation

-> This provider is not published in any provider registory, so just adding `terraform.mtoohey.com/nix/nix` to your `required_providers` block and running `terraform init` won't work.
+> This provider is not published in any provider registry, so just adding `terraform.mtoohey.com/nix/nix` to your `required_providers` block and running `terraform init` won't work.
 Follow one of the sections below so `terraform init` will be able to find the provider.

 ---